VLAN hopping

-VLAN hopping is a computer security exploit, a method of attacking networked resources on a virtual LAN (VLAN).
+VLAN hopping is a computer security exploit, a method of attacking networked resources on a virtual local area network (VLAN).
 The basic concept behind all VLAN hopping attacks is for an attacking host on a VLAN to gain access to traffic on other VLANs that would normally not be accessible.
 There are two primary methods of VLAN hopping: switch spoofing and double tagging.
 Both attack vectors can be mitigated with proper switch port configuration.

 Switch spoofing

 In a switch spoofing attack, an attacking host imitates a trunking switch by speaking the tagging and trunking protocols (e.g. Multiple VLAN Registration Protocol, IEEE 802.1Q, Dynamic Trunking Protocol) used in maintaining a VLAN.
 Traffic for multiple VLANs is then accessible to the attacking host.

 Mitigation

 Switch spoofing can only be exploited when interfaces are set to negotiate a trunk.
 To prevent this attack on Cisco IOS, use one of the following methods: